-$^{204}$ U.S. Dep't of Homeland Security, Privacy Impact Assessment for the Citizenship and Immigration Data Repository, 1 (Jan.
+&lt;sup>204 U.S. Dep't of Homeland Security, Privacy Impact Assessment for the Citizenship and Immigration Data Repository, 1 (Jan.
 3, 2017).
+Id. at 10-12.

-DHS's outstanding cybersecurity vulnerabilities threaten not only the PII entrusted to its care, but also sensitive national security information.
-A good example of this is the information associated with DHS's Chemical Facility Anti-Terrorism Standards ("CFATS") program.
-CFATS is managed by DHS's Cybersecurity and Infrastructure Agency and was established to "identify high-risk chemical facilities and assess the risk posed by them; . . . . approve security plans prepared by facilities; and inspect facilities to ensure compliance with regulatory requirements."
+example of this is the information associated with DHS's Chemical Facility Anti-Terrorism Standards ("CFATS") program.
+CFATS is managed by DHS's Cybersecurity and Infrastructure Agency and was established to "identify high-risk chemical facilities and assess the risk posed by them; . . . approve security plans prepared by facilities; and inspect facilities to ensure compliance with regulatory requirements."
 The security of this information is important given that "thousands of facilities that produce, use, or store hazardous chemicals could be of particular interest to terrorists who might seek to use toxic chemicals to inflict mass casualties in the United States."